openplans/shareabouts/doc/README.md

     sudo easy_install pip
     sudo pip install virtualenv

-Download the code from github:
+Use git to download the latest code from Github to your computer:

     git clone https://github.com/openplans/shareabouts.git

-Create a new virtual environment inside of the repository folder, and install the project requirements:
+Create a new virtual environment inside of the repository folder

     cd shareabouts
     virtualenv env
     source env/bin/activate

+If you're only installing the web app, edit `requirements.txt` and delete everything below the header _Shareabouts API Dependencies_.
+Keep the full requirements.txt if you plan on running the API locally.
+Install the project requirements:

     pip install -r requirements.txt

 NOTE: If you run into trouble with gevent, you can safely comment it out of